 Windows Management Instrumentation (WMI) is the infrastructure for management of data and administrative operations on Windows operating systems.
 WMI contains a vast variety of tools for controlling Windows operating systems locally and remotely.
 WMI is used especially in enterprise networks for getting information about accounts, processes, configuring networking and running commands over the Windows Remote Management (WinRM).

 WMI is installed by default on all Windows platforms.
-Even though it is a system administration tool, an attacker can use WMI for; data collection, VM and AV detection, code execution, lateral movement, persistance and data theft.
-Therefore, during an investigation of a hacking case WMI artifacts are very important.
-Remote WMI use over the WinRM is important as well.
-It is not enabled by default.
-If it is enabled, analysts may forget to check malicious use of the protocol.
-Periodically network forensic analysis of TCP ports 5985 and 5986 are required for detecting the malicious use of remote WMI.
+Even though it is a system administration tool, an attacker can use WMI for data collection, VM and AV detection, code execution, lateral movement, persistence and data theft.
+Therefore, this artifact can be very useful during investigations involving a targeted, dedicated adversary.
+Investigating Remote WMI usage over the WinRM is important as well.
+Windows Remote Management is not enabled by default; however, even when enabled, examiners may overlook the malicious usage of the protocol.
+Thus, it is important to regularly conduct network forensic analysis of TCP ports 5985 and 5986.

-The information gathered by WMI is stored a collection of system files and those files are called repository.
+The information gathered by WMI is stored in a collection of system files called repository.

 %SystemRoo%\System32\wbem\Repository path contains

 This section will discuss how to use ArtiFast Windows to analyze WMI artifact from Windows machines and what kind of digital forensics insight we can gain from the artifact.